CIS565-Fall-2013/Project3-Simulation/README.md

 Basic features include:

 * Force calculation between all bodies using global and shared memory
 * Height field rendering
 * Fragment shader rendering of spherical planets

 PART 2: Flocking Simulation
 ===
+For part two, I implemented a flocking simulation using the methods described [here](http://www.red3d.com/cwr/boids/).
+Each boid is affected by the following:

+* Cohesion -- boid steers to move to the center of mass of all boids in its neighborhood
+* Alignmnet -- boid heads toward the average direction of its neighbors
+* Separation -- boid steers to avoid being too close to its neighbors
+* Avoidance -- boid tries to avoid a boundary.
+In my implementation, I created a 80*80*80 cube to constrain the boids
+* Wander -- adds a random velocity (constrained to a unit sphere) to each boid to create interesting movement

 ---
 README